Neuroma

 What is a neuroma?

-A neuroma, also known as a nerve tumor or pinched nerve, is a non-cancerous growth often located between your third and fourth toes.
+A neuroma is a thickening of nerve tissue—often between your third and fourth toes—that can feel like a pebble stuck in your shoe.
 It can cause discomfort between your toes when you walk.
 Neuromas are more common among women than men.
 If you have a neuroma, treatment from the experts at Eastside Podiatry PLLC can offer you lasting relief.

 What are the symptoms of neuromas?